 Case Digest

 Permission to appeal was refused.
 The Judge found that the Claimants had acquired title by adverse possession under section 15 of the Limitation Act 1980 but that their title was defeated by the operation of sections 11 and 29 of the LRA 2002 because it had not been registered.
-He recorded the Claimants’ argument that the 2002 does not operate to resurrect a title acquired by adverse possession but considered that they had no real prospect of success because the 2002 Act has a specific mechanism to deal with the position where (as in this case) no exact boundary has been determined.
+He recorded the Claimants’ argument that the 2002 Act does not operate to resurrect a title acquired by adverse possession but considered that they had no real prospect of success because the 2002 Act has a specific mechanism to deal with the position where (as in this case) no exact boundary has been determined.

 Healey v Fraine & Ors [2023] EWCA Civ 549